kshootmania/ksm-chart-format/kson_format.md

 ### graph point (for graph sections = `ByPulse<GraphSectionPoint[]>`)
 ```
 dictionary GraphSectionPoint {
-    unsigned long ry;        // relative pulse number
+    unsigned int ry;        // relative pulse number
     double? v;              // value
     double? vf;             // second value (for an immediate change)
     double a = 0.0;         // x-coordinate of the curve control point (0.0-1.0)
     double b = 0.0;         // y-coordinate of the curve control point (0.0-1.0)
 }
 ```
 - If `v` is undefined, it inherits the `vf` value of the previous element.
 Note that the first element must not have an undefined `v` value.